shujiecui/homepage.github.io/_pages/about.md

 2. Qifan Wang (2019-), The Univerisity of Auckland (co-supervised with Giovanni Russello)
 3. Jianli Bai (2019-), The Univerisity of Auckland (co-supervised with Giovanni Russello)
 4. Chin Yong Tan (2021-), Monash University Malaysia (co-supervised with [Prof Raphaël Phan](https://www.monash.edu.my/IT/staff/academic/prof-raphael-phan))

+## Teaching
+2022 S1 | Lecturer | FIT5163-Information & Computer Security
+2021 S1 | Lecturer | FIT5163-Information & Computer Security

+## Services

+### Organisation
+1. Privacy track chair: The 20th IEEE International Conference on Trust, Security and Privacy in Computing and Communications (IEEE TrustCom 2020)
+2. Privacy track chari: The 19th IEEE International Conference on Trust, Security and Privacy in Computing and Communications (IEEE TrustCom 2019)

+### Program Committee
+1. The 21th IEEE International Conference on Trust, Security and Privacy in Computing and Communications (IEEE TrustCom 2021)
+2. The 16th DADS Track of the 36th ACM Symposium on Applied Computing (ACM SAC 2021)
+3. 2021 Australia Computer Security Week (ACSW)
+4. The 20th IEEE International Conference on Trust, Security and Privacy in Computing and Communications (IEEE TrustCom 2020)
+5. The 15th DADS Track of the 36th ACM Symposium on Applied Computing (ACM SAC 2020)
+6. The 19th IEEE International Conference on Trust, Security and Privacy in Computing and Communications (IEEE TrustCom 2019)

+### Reviewer
+1. IEEE Transactions on Dependable and Secure Computing (TDSC)
+2. IEEE Transactions on Cloud Computing (TCC)
+3. Computers & Security